“A complex, lengthy process, often not well understood”

 Starting from business transactions such as the purchase of materials, payment of employees, execution of financial transactions and ending with reporting and decision making; including the submission of detailed annual reports, the record to report process (RtR) is a long, complex process that involves people from across the enterprise.

 Despite the critical nature of the process it’s rare to find RtR clearly documented from end to end, few employees can describe the process in detail from start to finish.
 This could be in part due to the process extending from the core customer facing business through to technicalities of statutory and regulatory reporting.
 Some excellent papers and books exist, but many focus only on individual aspects of RtR.

-There are different definitions out there, from a narrow view such as it’s primary financial statements (balance sheet, proﬁt & loss, cash flow) only, through to a wider view which includes aspects of planning, management reporting and regulatory reporting.
+There are different definitions out there, from a narrow view such as; primary financial statements (balance sheet, proﬁt & loss, cash flow) only, through to a wider view which includes aspects of planning, management reporting and regulatory reporting.

 It’s useful to start from a wider view, after all the primary statements are a huge dependency for these other processes.

-For the purposes of this paper we will consider from all business transactions and reporting with financial impact as part of the extended record to report process.
+For the purposes of this post we will consider all business transactions and reporting with financial impact as part of the extended record to report process.

 Anyone working in record to report should understand the context of:

 - What is the current corporate strategy (targets, markets, risks etc.)?